Arab Weddings: A Day-Long Extravagant Affair

 shunbridal

-Traditional Arab weddings are similar to Bedouin and rural weddings.
-The marriage process starts with meetings between the couple's families and ends with the consummation of the betrothed.
-The groom must be welcomed into the bride's house in the presence of her parents to maintain propriety on both sides.
+Arab weddings are steeped in history and tradition, with lavish celebrations.
+While customs vary across countries, certain rituals remain largely the same.
+The marriage process usually starts with meetings between the couple's families and ends with consummation.
+For a wedding to be considered Islamic, both the bride and groom must consent, and the groom must be welcomed into the bride's house in the presence of her parents.

 Frequently asked questions